alwyn-t/2D-Minecraft-Nios-II/README.md

 ## Configuration

+> Note: Running this project on the Nios II processor is low, however the De1-SoC board does include an ARM chip which can be used instead to have a faster frame rate.
+Installation guide is the same as the Nios II processor except for switching the architecture in step 3 from `Nios II` to `ARM Cortex-A9` and explicitly adding the compiler flag in step 6 to include `-std=c99`.

 1. Begin by opening the monitor program (version 18.0 or 18.1 works).
 2. Create a new project by going to `File > New Project…`.
 3. Within the pop up window, specify a project directory[^1], project name and select `Nios II` for the architecture then click `Next >`.